 - Laminating Pouches (the cheapest and best deal I've found)

-- Block Shadows Printable (FREE in my blog shop)
+- Block Shadows Printable (available in my blog shop)

 Questions to ask your child after they are finished: